Property Disposition

 - How and when will the decision be made as to how the building will be used?

-- What is the Property Disposition Advisory Committee and what do they do?
+- What is the Property Disposition Advisory Committee, who is on it, and what do they do?

 - How do I apply to participate as a member of the Advisory Committee?